emmajanedrews/base-template/_posts/2017-10-10-reserve-your-spot-for-our-pie-giveaway.md

 {% include youtube.html %}

 Welcome to October!
-Fall is finally here, which means it’s time to invite you to our Holiday Pie Giveaway!
+Fall is finally here, which means it’s time to invite you to our holiday pie giveaway!

 **This is just our way of thanking you for your support over the years.**